francescalily/francescalily.github.io/README.md

 My extremely messy wesbite (in terms of code ... and functionailty).

-Aware a lot of css code and more can be removed, however, theres no fun in forgetting the development.
+Aware there is a lot wrong with it and can remove a lot of code, however, theres no fun in forgetting the development.

+Not really accessible on phone either, but we'll get there.

 :-----)